Facing a First Offense DUI Michigan? This is what you can expect.

 Proper Calibration of the Equipment Used to Determine Blood Alcohol Content

 In Michigan, the police or other law enforcement will administer a breath test.
-Law enforcement has to properly maintain the equipment they use to document blood alcohol content.
+Law enforcement has to maintain the equipment to document blood alcohol content properly.
 If they fail to do so or fail to prove that they have maintained this equipment, the results can be thrown out of your DUI case.

 What About a Driving or Operating While Visibly Impaired?